Eat & Drink

 Nishiki Market today is very different from its origins as an open-air fish market some 400 years ago.

-- Get souvenirs to take home: pickles, tea, sake, rice crackers, and dried fish snacks
+- Recommended souvenirs: pickles, tea, sake, rice crackers, and dried fish snacks

 How to Get There

-Nishiki Market is easily accessible from JR Kyoto Station by subway or bus.
+Nishiki Market is easily accessible from Kyoto Station by subway or bus.

-The market is an undercover arcade on Nishikikoji Street, just north of Shijo Street and running parallel to it.
-From Kyoto Station , you can take the Karasuma subway line to Shijo Station and approach the market from the west side at Takakura Street.
+The market is an historical arcade on Nishikikoji Street, just north of Shijo Street and running parallel to it.
+From Kyoto Station , you can take the Karasuma subway line to Shijo Station and enter the market from the west side at Takakura Street.

 A delight to the senses and the stomach

-Nishiki Market offers an array of both fresh and preserved foods, including grilled meat on skewers, chewy rice cakes, and all manner of pickles.
-You can also find excellent cookware and elegant ceramic wares, spices and condiments, paper goods and quirky souvenir items (think plastic food keyrings).
+Nishiki Market offers an array of both fresh and preserved foods, including duck specialties, Japanese sweets, and all manner of pickles.
+You can also find excellent cookware and elegant ceramic wares, condiments and paper goods.

 Must-try local delicacies

-With Kyoto being the city of Zen Buddhism, it is no wonder that tofu became an important source of protein.
-But you may not have heard of yuba, a mainstay of local cuisine, which is formed when vats of soy milk are heated to produce a “skin” on the surface.
+With Kyoto being a key city of Zen Buddhism, it is no wonder that tofu became an important source of protein.
+But you may not have heard of yuba, a mainstay of local cuisine, which is a thin layer of film that formes on the surface of soy milk when it is heated.

-Yuba sometimes will have a rich creamy consistency or be dried until crispy and brown; both kinds are available in Nishiki Market.
+Yuba will sometimes have a rich creamy consistency or it will be dried, turning it an off-white color.
+Both kinds are available in Nishiki Market.
 Meanwhile, delectable soy milk doughnuts and ice cream await those with a sweet tooth.

-Other Kyoto delicacies you can find here are mackerel sushi, dashimaki tamago or sweet omelette, pickles made from Kyoto-grown vegetables, as well as fine green tea from the town of Uji.
+Other Kyoto delicacies sold here include mackerel sushi, dashimaki tamago or sweet omelette, pickles made from Kyoto-grown vegetables, and fine green tea from the town of Uji.

 You can find some of the best quality cooking utensils in Kyoto at a 450-year-old vendor, as well as locally-made kyo-yaki ceramics with their elegant floral designs.